Let the Desert Breathe:

 ✅ Recognise buffel grass as a Weed of National Significance

-✅ List wild buffel as a Key Threatening Process under national law
+✅ List buffel as a Key Threatening Process under national law

-✅ Fund a coordinated national action plan, including research, regional planning, and on-ground control to restore and protect arid ecosystems.
+✅ Fund a national buffel coordinator and develop an action plan, including research, regional planning, and on-ground control to restore and protect arid ecosystems.

 Australia’s deserts are alive – but not for long if we let buffel grass smother them.